iTrain Hockey Camp

 Did I mention I've openly allowed myself to drift into hockey snob territory, and accepted it too?

 Then an adult came in -- and they weren't there for mens league.
-He Was there for this skills session and I was like, okay, this is trending the right direction.
+He was there for this skills session and I was like, okay, this is trending the right direction.

 It's all good.